1011025m/RobloxHomePatcher/README.md

-# ARCHIVED - THIS IS BROKEN, DO NOT USE.
+# ARCHIVED - THERE WILL NOT BE UPDATES TO FIX THE SCRIPT IF BROKEN.
 If you are on Windows, use [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) instead.

 # RobloxHomePatcher